 If the history of the past several years has taught us anything, however, it is that we do little to solve problems when, even for the best of motives, they are stated in the form of demands.
 I can understand the circumstances and the factors that lead to the use of this form.
 But I think we have all seen that even when genuine problems are stated in this fashion, a constructive solution may be impeded, rather than accelerated.
-There are more fruitful ways of approaching these matters, a point which I would like to discuss later in my remarks.
+There are more fruitful ways of approaching these remarks.

 Turning now to the five-item document, let me take up the points in the order in which they have been raised.
+1.